destinyae/optimism-design-docs/README.md

 The agendas for design doc review sessions are being tracked on Github [here](https://github.com/ethereum-optimism/design-docs/issues/15).

-To schedule a design review sesion:
+To schedule a design review session:
 - Ensure that you have a pull request that has been reviewed async
 - [Open an issue](https://github.com/ethereum-optimism/design-docs/issues/new/choose) and click "Schedule a Design Review" then fill in the information.
 Please submit your request at least 72 hours before your meeting time to ensure it is posted in time.
 - A design review meeting will be added to the [Public OP Stack Calendar](https://calendar.google.com/calendar/embed?src=c_e7b35eadabec39777b28192d371c45b6ef4177e01740517a234e7c768881fbfe%40group.calendar.google.com&ctz=America%2FLos_Angeles) by an admin.
 Please reach out on discord if this hasn't happened.